KhanMaytok/Pentaghast/README.md

 ![Cassandra](http://i.imgur.com/xKWEJ4q.jpg)

-Pentaghast is a little and personal mod for Crusader Kings 2.
-It brings some taste from MU Online game and adds new characters and two factions used for the [AAR _Orígenes_](https://www.maytok.com/): Pentaghast and Sakya.
+Origins is a little and personal mod for Crusader Kings 2.
+It brings some taste from MU Online and adds new characters and two factions used for the [AAR _Orígenes_](https://www.maytok.com/): Pentaghast and Sakya.

 Every pull request and suggestions are welcome.